SynixeTactical/Documents/operations/sop.md

 ### Spot Check

-Element Leaders will check every member of their element for radios, ammo, medical equipment, special equipment, and any mission specific requirements.
+ELs will check every member of their element for radios, ammo, medical equipment, special equipment, and any mission specific requirements.
 Before completing the spot check, every operator should know their buddy and color, the responsibilities of their element in addition to the overall plan.

 ### Operation